nchah/i-know-words-and-images/README.md

 (h) Extract selected parameters into CSV, e.g., "text", "date", "retweet number", "ID", "source", and "description."

 (i) Now you have options!
 Do ImagePlot mapped by time and similarity.
 Use Google Cloud Vision API to add further metadata to CSV.
 Run other analytics on the set.
+Or bravely go forth and scan the data on your own!

 ## Google Cloud Vision API